crisperdue/prooftoys-site/content/logic-facts.md

 # Prooftoys logic theorem list

-This page shows the theorems of the logic as rendered by the Prooftoys/Mathtoys system.
+This page shows a set of basic theorems of the logic as rendered by the Prooftoys/Mathtoys system.
 A primary value of this page is for anyone interested in seeing proofs of these theorems.
 To view a proof to any desired level of detail, click on one of the bits of text displayed in blue like hyperlinks.

-[[??
-For background, discussion, logical axioms, and description of the notation used here, please refer to the ??]]

 Furthermore, all tautologies are also theorems of the logic.